alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 told is not empty; `NonZeroRational::reciprocal` and `negate` are the fourth and fifth, for the same reason one level along; and `NonEmptyString::characters` is the sixth, spelled out of the `split(on "")` its own Essence twin is.
+`NonEmptyList::firstItem`, `NonEmptyString::firstCharacter` and
-`NonEmptyList::firstItem` and `NonEmptyString::firstCharacter` are on no such list, though each stands beside an Essence body: an entry that unwraps an Optional performs a different operation from the one that answers it.
+`NonEmptyDictionary::firstEntry` are on no such list, though each stands beside a body of the same name: an entry that unwraps an Optional performs a different operation from the one that answers it.
 Every other refined entry READS off the native beside it instead — `NonNegativeInteger::squareRoot` is the shape to copy — and these six can not, because the entry each stands beside is an Essence body and so exports no runtime Function to import.
 That is the exception the rule above allows, and it is only safe because `StdlibExhaustive.es` calls both entries over the same inputs, wherever they stand: the golden capture is what stops the two from drifting.
 Writing another one means adding those lines too.

 Most of `NonEmptyList` is native, but not all of it. `indices()` is written on `List.of(integersFrom:downTo:)`, which promises a non-empty answer already, and